 Epidural Steroid Injections Questions and Answers

 American Pain and Wellness offers epidural steroid injections to help relieve your chronic pain.
-If you are looking for a safe and effective treatment for your chronic pain, call us today!
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX, and Collin County Texas.
+If you are looking for a safe and effective treatment for your chronic pain in Allen TX and Plano TX, call us today!

 A doctor may give you epidural injections (also called epidural steroid injection) in order to help decrease tingling, pain, or numbness in your buttock, back, or leg.
 These could be the result of a disc or back problem.
 The injection goes directly into your epidural space, and this is the area in your back around your spinal cord.
 The injection may have both a local anesthetic and a steroid medicine.
 Local anesthetic medicine numbs your nerves for a short time right away.
 Steroids help reduce swelling and pain, but they take a few days to start working.

 Some people end up getting a series of injections over weeks, even months.